thecrackofdan/QuaiMiner-CORE-OS/quaiminer-os/README.md

 ## 🎯 What It Does

-- ✅ **DePool Operation**: Transform your node into a decentralized mining pool
+- ✅ **Solo Mining**: Mine directly to your own Quai node - 100% of rewards, no fees
 - ✅ **Automated Miner Installation**: Installs and configures quai-gpu-miner automatically
-- ✅ **Miner Management**: Automatically register and track connected miners
-- ✅ **Share Tracking**: Track all submitted shares (accepted/rejected) in real-time
-- ✅ **Automated Payouts**: Calculate and process miner payouts automatically (PPS model)
-- ✅ **Fee Management**: Configurable pool fees with profitability optimization
-- ✅ **Stratum Integration**: Full stratum protocol support for miner connections
+- ✅ **Stratum Proxy Integration**: Connect your miner to your node's stratum proxy
 - ✅ **Auto-Start Mining**: Automatically starts mining on boot
-- ✅ **Remote Management**: Control your DePool from anywhere via web dashboard
+- ✅ **Remote Management**: Control your miner from anywhere via web dashboard
-- ✅ **Real-Time Monitoring**: Monitor pool statistics, miner performance, and profitability
+- ✅ **Real-Time Monitoring**: Monitor mining performance, GPU stats, and profitability
-- ✅ **Multi-Rig Support**: Manage multiple mining rigs connected to your DePool
+- ✅ **Multi-Rig Support**: Manage multiple solo mining rigs

 ## 🚀 Quick Start